On this page:

 Adding the javaagent to the startup script requires a restart of the JVM.
 If it's not possible to restart the JVM when you are installing the agent and modifying the JVM start up script, you can attach the agent dynamically to the running Java process, as described next.

-See Agent Installation by Java Framework for more information on how to install Java Agent by Java framework or technology.
+See Java Server-Specific Installation Settings for more information on how to install Java Agent by Java framework or technology.

 Dynamic agent attachment works if: